gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

   - Short Story
   - Fiction
 ---
 Appa disappeared, although, his body was there in front of me on the hospital bed.
-Through tears with a smile, I recalled the hard truth that life had taught me when I was 17 years old.
-Once again, I hoped the desperation will disappear soon, like something that had happened 30 years ago.
+Through tears, I recalled the hard truth that life had taught me, and I smiled.
+And once again, I hoped the desperation will disappear soon, like it had 30 years ago when I was 17 years old.

-It was a usual morning, sky was clear, and Appa was at the breakfast table, precisely at seven.
+It was a usual Monday morning, sky was clear, and Appa was at the breakfast table, precisely at seven.

 Appa was a quiet man who lives in his own world that starts and ends with ‘Coco Exports’.
 A simple business to export coconuts outside India.
 Appa enjoyed his prosperity with considerable pride.
 He always said, “This wealth hasn’t struck suddenly like a visitation, but instead grown it gradually like a tree.
 I have ploughed it with my sweat.”